A tough tool that is unlikely to let you down, says Jason Harris

 Baikal MP43 E-1C shotgun

-The MP43 is a side-by-side, and its extra initials (E-1C) denote that it is an ejector with a single selective trigger.
+The initials E-1C state that this gun is an ejector with a single selective trigger.

 This shotgun appears to have all the attributes of a strong tool made to do a job.
 The Russians are good metallurgists, and the steel on Baikal guns has always been of high quality.